taoyl/epy/README.md

 ```<% %>```

-1% of incompatible.
 This is like endfor, endif, and end at other template systems, and outdent one level to python code.
 I brought this idea form Python Server Pages.

+# Usage

+Refer to demo example.